cwpearson/talk2pdf/README.md

 talk2pdf uses OpenAI's APIs -- you will need an OpenAI API key.

 > **Note**
-> talk2pdf ONLY uses your API key to make OpenAPI calls.
-It is not otherwise used, stored, or transmitted.
+> Your API key is ONLY to make OpenAPI calls.

 1. Create an OpenAI account
 2. Go to [platform.openai.com](https://platform.openai.com)